52 Comments

 Expand full comment

-samara's avatar
+Samara's avatar

 please more dumb studies. i was literally laughing out loud (also learned many things). 'pointlessness is worse than pain' was particularly poignant.